PEP 725 – Specifying external dependencies in pyproject.toml

 and name

-are required.
-As an example, a package
+As an example, a DepURL for the requests

 package on PyPI would be:

-by dependency-related tooling like SPDX (see
+also already supported by dependency-related tooling like SPDX (see

 External Repository Identifiers in the SPDX 2.3 spec),